deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_MEME1.png" alt="">

-Small rant here- isn't it so funny the same ones who say exploit development is a waste of time and irrelevant are the same ones who will use Eternal Blue ;)
+Small rant here- isn't it so funny the same ones who say exploit development is a waste of time and irrelevant are the same ones who will use Eternal Blue. ;)

+Assembly will always hold a dear place in my heart, and I think everyone should at least know the fundementals and understand how powerful it is.

 Anyways, let's develop an assembly program that can dynamically do the above tasks in x64.